Abelian varieties genuinely of $\mathrm{GL}_n$-type: A family of abelian fourfolds genuinely of -type

 given by

 We denote by the same name the isomorphisms induced on the Jacobians:

-We will assume from now on that $[K\colon k_0]=4$, so that $K$ is a biquadratic extension of $k_0$.
 Denote now by ${s}$ the element of $\Gal(K/k_0)$ with fixed field $k_0(\sqrt{-2})$.
 Observe that ${s}_{|k}$ is the generator of $\Gal(k/k_0)$, so this is consistent with our previous notation for ${s}$ and, in particular, \eqref{eq:delta} and \eqref{eq:Fs and Gs} are still valid.
 We will from now on make the slight abuse of notation of denoting ${s}_{|k}$ also by ${s}$, and the context will make it clear which one is meant in each case.

 Define $\mu_{s} \colon \Jac(C)_K\ra {{}^{s}\Jac}(C)_K$ to be the isogeny given by the composition